Canterbury Region: Education

-Canterbury is served by 292 primary and secondary schools educating around 94,000 students from ages 5 to 18.
+Canterbury is served by 292 primary and secondary schools, educating roughly 94,000 students from ages 5 to 18.
 Around 13 percent of students attend state-integrated schools and 5 percent attend private schools, with the remaining 82 percent attending state schools.

-Both Christchurch and Timaru have single-sex state secondary schools.
+Christchurch and Timaru have single-sex state secondary schools.

 Canterbury has two universities: the University of Canterbury located in western Christchurch, and Lincoln University located in Lincoln.

 Sport

+Sport in Canterbury has developed from the time of the initial settlement by British migrants, and remains an important part of community life.
+Cricket and rugby union have been popular team sports since the early years of settlement, with the first cricket club established in Christchurch in 1851, and the first rugby club in 1863.
+Interest in organised sports has diversified and now includes a wide range of codes.
+In 2022, the top five sporting codes in Canterbury based on club membership were netball, touch rugby, rugby union, golf and cricket.

+There are around 1,200 sports clubs and associations in Christchurch, and in 2022 there were 140,000 affiliated members.
+Most of the sporting codes remain amateur, and rely upon volunteers as administrators and officials.
+However, there are some professional teams.
+Notable teams representing Christchurch or the Canterbury Region include the Mainland Tactix (netball), Crusaders (rugby) and the Canterbury Kings (cricket).

-The region is home the Crusaders who play in the Super Rugby competition.
-The Crusaders also represent other provinces in the upper South Island but are based in Christchurch.
+The Crusaders, who play in the Super Rugby competition, are based in Christchurch.
+They represent Canterbury and other provinces of the upper South Island.
 They were formerly known as the Canterbury Crusaders.

-In provincial rugby Canterbury is represented by three unions; Canterbury, Mid Canterbury and South Canterbury.
-For historical reasons players from Kaikoura District still play for the Marlborough Rugby Union which is part of the Tasman Provincial team (Nelson/Marlborough Unions combined).
+In provincial rugby, Canterbury is represented by three unions; Canterbury, Mid Canterbury and South Canterbury.
+For historical reasons, players from Kaikōura District still play for the Marlborough Rugby Union, which is part of the Tasman Provincial team (Nelson/Marlborough Unions combined).

-The Canterbury Kings are Canterbury's cricket team in New Zealand's Super Smash.
 Other sporting teams include the Mainland Tactix (netball), Canterbury United FC (football) and Canterbury Rams (basketball).

+Christchurch has hosted many international competitions including championship events.
+A particularly notable international event was the 1974 Commonwealth Games.

+There are many outdoor sportsgrounds and a variety of indoor venues.
+Christchurch City Council maintains 110 sportsgrounds across Christchurch City and Banks Peninsula.
+The sports venues Lancaster Park and Queen Elizabeth II Park were damaged beyond repair in the 2011 Christchurch earthquake, and were demolished.
+New facilities built to replace those damaged in the earthquake include the Ngā Puna Wai Sports Hub, the Parakiore Recreation and Sport Centre — an aquatic and indoor sports venue scheduled to open in 2025, and a multi–purpose covered stadium Te Kaha seating 30,000 spectators that is expected to be complete by April 2026.